 Wallis Watkins is a Baton Rouge native.
 She received her Bachelor of Arts in Political Science and Philosophy from Louisiana State University in 2013.
-Soon after, she joined WRKF as an intern and is now reporting on politics for Capitol Access and science and health for Louisiana's Lab.
+Soon after, she joined WRKF as an intern and is now reporting on politics for Capitol Access.

 Despite pushback from the House, Governor John Bel Edwards is sticking by his original funding proposal for K-12 education, which includes a $1,000 raise for teachers, $500 raise for support staff, and a $39 million bump to school districts.

 A bill to hide the identity of people or businesses who produce drugs used to carry out the death penalty is making its way through the Louisiana House.
 The move is an effort to get executions running again in the state.

 Lawmakers in the House and Senate education committees—both controlled by Republicans—disagree over a $39 million increase to public school funding, a split that could pose a threat to pay raises for Louisiana teachers.

 Attorney General Jeff Landry’s plan to protect health care coverage for people with pre-existing conditions advanced out of a Senate committee Wednesday, while a similar effort backed by Governor John Bel Edwards failed in a House committee.